 Large classic town square has the kind of space that you might expect of an italian plaza.
 In other parts of town, this much open space would be a natural spot for performers and punters to gravatate to.

 The main problem is that the square is next to a very busy road - Lothian Road - with a large hotel and businesses around it.
-Unlike say St. Andrew Square Garden, with its pleasent New Town setting and landscaped gardens, there's not much atmosphere to soak up here.
+Unlike say St Andrew Square Garden, with its pleasant New Town setting and landscaped gardens, there's not much atmosphere to soak up here.

 A path found, at the North-West corner of the Square, curves along new office blocks and upmarket coffee shops and terraced bars, built in the traditional neo-classical fashion of the New Town. it provides a quiet shortcut to the Edinburgh International Conference Centre and Haymarket/Fountainbridge.